 Fashion in the 1880s was increasingly slender and angular, marked by heavy decoration.
 Throughout the decade, the focus of clothing design was concentrated at the back, a continuation of trends that began in the 1870s (Tortora 390).
 The extreme restriction placed on women’s bodies through the princess-line corsetry, large bustles, and profuse trim prompted criticism from both artistic and health reformers (Shrimpton 22).

 The 1880s featured two distinct silhouettes in women’s fashions.
-The first was marked by the “princess line” and had begun earlier, around 1877.
-It was a dress without a horizontal waist seam, instead molded snuggly to the body by vertical seams and tucks, creating a body-hugging silhouette (Fukai 214) (Fig. 1).
-Similarly, this long, slim line could be created with a cuirass bodice, which emerged as early as 1875; it consisted of a long, tightly-fitted bodice that extended over the hips (Cumming 61).
-The princess line was marked by the continual diminishment of the soft sloping bustle of the early 1870s, until it nearly disappeared for a short time (Tortora 390).
+The first was marked by the “princess line” and had begun earlier, around 1876.
+It was a dress without a horizontal waist seam, instead molded snuggly to the body by vertical seams and tucks, creating a body-hugging silhouette (Fig. 1) (Fukai 214).
+Similarly, this long, slim line could be created with a cuirass bodice, which emerged as early as 1875; it consisted of a long, tightly-fitted bodice, frequently boned, that extended over the hips (Fig. 2) (Cunnington 276, 320A; Cumming 61).
+The princess line was marked by the continual diminishment of the soft sloping bustle of the early 1870s, until it nearly disappeared for a short time during the early 1880s (Tortora 390).
 Instead, minimal fullness emerged from below the hips, with decoration concentrated low on the back (Fukai 214; Tortora 390).

 Throughout the 1880s, day bodices and dresses featured high, narrow shoulders descending into impossibly tight sleeves, a departure from the low, sloping shoulders of the past few decades.
-Collars were tall and fitted, sometimes boned for shaping (Fig. 4).
+Collars were tall and fitted, sometimes boned for shaping (Fig. 5).
 During the day, hemlines were usually just above the floor (Tortora 391).
-Bodices could feature long basques or designs that appeared to be a jacket and vest, in imitation of menswear fashions.
-A significant trend was the polonaise style (Fig. 5), featuring a long bodice and an overskirt tucked up to reveal the underskirt, which was frequently ruffled or pleated (Tortora 391).
+Bodices could feature long basques, and many bodices were designed with central panels that often imitated a jacket and vest, drawing inspiration from menswear fashions (Fig. 6).
+Skirts usually featured overskirts that were swagged and tucked up in various ways to reveal the underskirt, which was frequently ruffled or pleated; these overskirts ranged from from pannier-type styles (Fig. 6) to the longer, gently draped polonaise style (Fig. 7) (Cunnington 320B-321; Tortora 391).
 This style was sometimes referred to as the “Dolly Varden” look, named after the character of the same name in Dickens’ popular novel Barnaby Rudge, set in the eighteenth century, underscoring the look’s revivalism influences (Fukai 218; Laver 193).
-Late afternoon and evening dresses (Fig. 6) featured shorter sleeves, ranging from elbow length to mere shoulder straps, lower necklines, and frequently long, sumptuous trains (Fukai 225-235).
+Late afternoon and evening dresses (Fig. 8) featured shorter sleeves, ranging from elbow length to mere shoulder straps, lower necklines, and frequently long, sumptuous trains (Fukai 225-235).

 Women began to wear their hair more neatly in the 1880s.
 The long, cascading curls of the previous decade were now tucked up into tight chignons, particularly as the high collars of the mid-1880s came into vogue (Tortora 393).
-As the female form became angular and protruded from the back, hats rose in height to balance the silhouette.
-Tall, narrow hats were worn directly on top of the head; they rose to such heights they were mocked as “Four Stories and a Basement” (Ginsburg 92).
-This new millinery provided a great deal of space for decoration, and thus hats of the 1880s were elaborately trimmed with ribbons, flowers, lace, and most importantly a gruesome amount of feathers and entire stuffed birds (Fig. 9).
+Hats were worn directly on top of the head, and they grew greatly in height becoming tall and narrow, eventually rising to such heights they were mocked as “Four Stories and a Basement” (Ginsburg 92).
+This new millinery provided a great deal of space for decoration, and thus hats of the 1880s were elaborately trimmed with ribbons, flowers, lace, and most importantly a gruesome amount of feathers and entire stuffed birds (Fig. 11).
 It was during the 1880s that bird populations began to be slaughtered in such numbers, that many species became endangered (Shrimpton 26).
 It is not a coincidence that the American Audubon Society was founded in 1886, and the English Royal Society for the Preservation of Birds formed in 1889 (Ginsburg 92).

 No discussion of 1880s fashion is complete without mention of the Aesthetic Movement and the calls for dress reform.
-Throughout the second half of the nineteenth century, several artistic groups were reacting against the new, industrial era, and looking to the past for true beauty (Ellis 36).
+Throughout the second half of the nineteenth century, several artistic groups were reacting against the new, industrial era, and looking to the past for true beauty.
 These movements, arguably, all coalesced in their influence on fashion in the 1880s.
-The Aesthetic Movement, with origins in the Pre-Raphaelite Brotherhood of artists which were inspired by medieval and Renaissance themes (Ellis 35-36), came into its own in the 1880s.
+The Aesthetic Movement, with origins in the Pre-Raphaelite Brotherhood of artists which were inspired by medieval and Renaissance themes, came into its own in the 1880s (Ellis 35-36).
 Aesthetes argued for “art’s for art’s sake,” and adopted reform clothing based on the art of the Pre-Raphaelites (Lambourne 6).
 For women, Aesthetic dress consisted of a dress with a loosely-fit waist, puffed sleeves, and, most importantly, was often worn without a corset or heavy petticoats and bustles (Tortora 384).
 Aesthetic dress was also notable for its earth-toned colors, such as mossy green and ochre yellow (Shrimpton 22).
-Figure 10 depicts Aesthetic women on either side of the painting, which contrasts with women wearing mainstream fashions in the center.
-The dress of Aesthetes influenced the Rational Dress Society, founded in 1881 (Laver 200), which argued against the constrictive and cumbersome mainstream fashion for women.
+Figure 12 depicts Aesthetic women on either side of the painting, which contrasts with women wearing mainstream fashions in the center.
+The dress of Aesthetes influenced the Rational Dress Society, founded in 1881, which argued against the constrictive and cumbersome mainstream fashion for women (Laver 200).
 However, the followers of the Rational Dress movement were more concerned with the unhealthiness of current fashions, than artistic pursuits.
 They protested corsetry in particular, and argued that women’s dress prevented them from being full, productive members of society (Mitchell 77-83).

 Neither reform, Aesthetic dress nor Rational Dress, were accepted into the mainstream, and were both mercilessly mocked in the press (Laver 200).
 Nevertheless, some influence can be seen.
 For example, the famous London store, Liberty, opened its dress department in 1884 and carried looser styles inspired by the Aesthetes and dress reformers (V&A).
-The tea gown, show in Figure 11, shows influence from both reforms, especially in its “medieval” bands of embroidery.
+The tea gown shown in Figure 13, reflects influence from both reforms, especially in its “medieval” bands of embroidery.
 Tea gowns were soft dresses, often worn with a loosened corset or without a corset at all, meant to be worn at home, perhaps while visiting with female friends.
 First introduced in the 1870s, tea gowns became increasingly popular through the 1880s (Tortora 387).
 A more relaxed garment, the influence of Aesthetic and Rational Dress ideas on tea gowns is clear.

 In 1885, the famous Irish poet and playwright Oscar Wilde wrote in his essay, “The Philosophy of Dress”: